mucahitdemir/Custom-Bootloader-Development-STM32F4xx/README.md

 Design each chunk under the assumption that other software chunks with which it interacts have been attacked, and it is attacker software rather than normal application software that is running in those interacting chunks.

 Do not trust the results of interacting chunks.
 Do not expose your data to other chunks via shared memory.
 Use orderly inter-process communication mechanisms instead, like operating system message queues, sockets, or TIPC (Transparent Inter-process Communication).
 Check the content you receive.
 As a result of mutually untrusting chunking, your entire system will not be given into the hands of an attacker if any one of its chunks has been compromised.
+*Chunk: A part of something, especially a large part.
 **Mindframe #2: Privilege separation**

 Keep to a minimum the part of your code that executes with special privilege.